jamespooley/brain-age-prediction/notes/literature-review.md

 the location of data acquisition at each timepoint.

 According to the Poldrack et al. fMRI book:
->"One relatively new developmentin fMRI methods is the availability of pulse
+>"One relatively new development in fMRI methods is the availability of pulse
->sequences taht modify the location of the data acquisition at every timepoint
+>sequences that modify the location of the data acquisition at every timepoint
 >in order to prospectively correct for head motion.
 This approach has the
 >benefit of creating a motion-corrected dataset without the need for any
 >interpolation.
 The use of prospective motion correction could be quite